-- identification;

-- equity;

-- equality;

-- consensus;

 - instrumentality;

-- rationality;
+- ationality;

 - development;

 - group dynamics;

 - internalizations.

 Subsequently, measurement metrics are produced to effectively develop the cultural model92 (Cartwright, 1999).
 After the claim to dignity93, we are starting to talk about 'soul' in the business world94.
 In the following decades, even more emphasis is placed on the importance of the sense of purpose of the current culture, aligning Mission and Culture with Values95.
 An example of this is the six-step model96: